chaudaryglobal/SlapDesk/README.md

 In an era of flat screens and silent touchpads, we’ve lost the **tactility** of our environment. **SlapDesk** was engineered to bring that physical satisfaction back to your workspace.

-By turning your entire desk into a high-precision vibration sensor, SlapDesk creates a unique synergy between your hands and your computer.
+By turning your entire desk into a high-precision vibration sensor, SlapDesk creates a unique synergy between your hands and your laptop.
 It’s not just a utility—it’s an **interactive companion** that responds to your physical energy.

 ---

 ## 🚀 Engineered Features

-> "The smallest physical slap, the biggest digital response."
+> "The smallest physical slap, your Laptop screams back."

 | Feature | Description | Technical Edge |
 | :--- | :--- | :--- |